NEUBIAS/training-resources/courses/image_analysis_course_template.md

 ### Breaks
 - This includes a lunch break (X hrs) and two coffee breaks (XX minutes), resulting in approximately X hr of teaching time.

-As there are n modules per day that makes ~XX minutes per module.
+Ss there are n modules per day that makes ~XX minutes per module.

 ## Venue